liyu158163/Interact/README.md

 If you like this library then check out [PartitionKit](https://github.com/kieranb662/PartitionKit).

 I am currently for hire and have a huge library of responsive components not released anywhere, hire me and you get access.
-If interested send an email to kb6627500@gmail.com .
+If interested send an email to kb6627500@gmail.com.

+If you would like to show your support for my work then please consider donating to my patreon
+<a href="https://www.patreon.com/bePatron?u=27262269" data-patreon-widget-type="become-patron-button">Become a Patron!</a>